 Options at 16

-The raising of the participation age means that, whatever your child’s next step, some form of study or training is compulsory.
-They won’t have to stay in full-time education, but they would need to opt for some part-time learning if they choose to work or volunteer.
+The raising of the participation age in England means that, whatever your child’s next step, some form of study or training is compulsory until at least the age of 18.
+They won’t have to stay in full-time education, but they will need to opt for some part-time learning if they choose to work or volunteer.
+Elsewhere in the UK, students can leave education at 16, although there are many benefits to continuing with post-16 learning or training.

 Whether your young person is aiming towards a specific career, aspires to a leading university, wants to go straight into work or keep an open mind, there should be something to suit.
 From nursing cadetships and apprenticeships in space engineering to university technical colleges and studio schools, there are many exciting opportunities to explore.